godotengine/godot-docs/getting_started/step_by_step/scripting_player_input.rst

 To produce these values, we introduce conditional statements and the use of ``Input``.
 A conditional statement starts with the ``if`` keyword in GDScript and ends with a colon.
-The condition is the expression between the keyword and the colon at the end of the line.
+The condition is specifically the expression between the keyword and the colon at the end of the line.

 To check if a key was pressed this frame, we call ``Input.is_action_pressed()``.
 The method takes a text string representing an input action and returns ``true``